DSLituiev/teaching/decision_trees/decision_trees.md

 # Learning objectives
 - be able to explain how classification is performed with decision trees (DTs)
-- be able to build a DT
+- be able to build DTs
-- be able to visualize a DT
+- be able to visualize DTs

 ---

 # Plan

 + What is a DT as applied to classification?
-+ How
++ How to do:
+  - prediction?
-  - prediction works?
+  - training?
-  - training works with a DT?
+  - visualization with DTs?
-  - to visuale a DT?
 + Why and when to use?
   - Advantages & disadvantages of DTs
   - Application domain

++ Lab:
+  - train, visualize and predict using a DT yourself!
 ---

-# Bob on a dating app
+# Predicting Bob's dating app behavior

 age|sex|religion|smokes|action
 -|-|-|--|----|-